yale-web-technologies/yale-mirador/README.md

 npm install
 ```

-Note that the "Mirador Core" is defined as a git submodule of This
+Note that the "Yale Core" is defined as a git submodule of This
 project, under `submodules/mirador`.

 ## Bulid